HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    :----------------------------------:---:
 ```

 Protection IDs are typically used to form a grouping of access.
 A good example is a stack data segment, which is accessible at user privilege level in read and write access from every thread that has R/W access with user privilege.
 However, only the corresponding user thread should be allowed to access the stack data segment.
 If a protection ID is assigned to the user thread, this can easily be accomplished.
 In addition, the protection ID also features a write disable bit, for allowing a model where many threads can read the protected segment but only few or one can write to it.

-If the segment Id is zero, the execution level must be privileged and address translation and protedction checking is disabled.
+If the segment Id is zero, the execution level must be privileged and address translation and protection checking is disabled.

 ### Adress translation and caching